QuickJS-Web-project/qws-docs-website/src/md/04-request-object.md

 by the client.
 List of methods and properties:

 * `request.body (getter)`
-Returns a raw string from the request body. **Note**: in the current version, the data is not parsed in any way.
-Regardless of the content type of the request, a raw request body string is returned.
-If JSON was passed in the request, you can process it using `JSON.parse`.
+Returns a raw string from the request body. **Note**:
+  `multipart/form-data` body is not parsed for now.
+  `application/json` and `application/x-www-form-urlencoded`
+  will be parsed as JavaScript objects.

 * `request.cookies (getter)`
 Returns an object (key-value) with the cookies passed in the request.